GokulALT/ollamaChatWrapper/mcp-server-example/README.md

 - **npm**: Comes with Node.js.
 - **MCP Server Executable**: You need the [pre-built `mcp-server`](https://github.com/model-context-protocol/mcp/releases) executable to act as the host.

+## How Configuration and Execution Works

+This is a critical point: **this TypeScript server (`server.ts`) does not read the `mcp_config.json` file directly.**

+The architecture is a two-part system:

+1.  **The Host Process (`mcp-server` executable):** This is the main orchestrator that you run from your terminal.
+It is the *only* process that reads `mcp_config.json`.
+This configuration file tells the host which model providers and tool servers to launch and manage.

+2.  **The Tool Process (this TypeScript server):** This server is launched *by the host process*.
+The `command` and `args` in the config file (e.g., `npm start`) tell the host how to start this server.
+Once running, it communicates with the host over `stdio` instead of a network port.
+Its own behavior (like which tools to load) is defined within `src/server.ts`.

+In short: The `mcp_config.json` configures the *host*, which in turn *runs* this tool server.

 ## How to Run This Tool Server

 You do **not** run this server directly and connect to it from Chat Studio.
 Instead, you configure your main `mcp-server` executable to run it for you.